-For instance, when building or remodeling a kitchen, it’s wise to leave space between the wall and the refrigerator in case you ever upgrade to a larger fridge.
+For instance, when building or remodelling a kitchen, it’s wise to leave space between the wall and the refrigerator in case you ever upgrade to a larger fridge.
 The downside is that you create an unusable space that will collect clutter, right?
 Think again.

 You can take advantage of the unused space by building your own roll-out shelf.
-It’s a very simple project that can be easily accomplished in a weekend, and can be made from salvaged materials from your previous projects.
+It’s a very simple project that can be easily accomplished at a weekend and can be made from salvaged materials from your previous projects.

-The size of storage space it creates will make your life easier.
+The size of storage space a roll-out shelf creates will make your life easier.
 The shallow shelves of this roll-out shelf allow easy access, saving you a lot of time looking for things that tend to disappear into the dark recesses of bigger cupboards.
 Then there’s the added bonus of avoiding the clutter which the space will create when left unused.

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer 😎